0xYanis/Shimmer-SwiftUI-Modifier/README.md

 }
 ```

-You can customize the shimmer effect by providing parameters to the modifier:
+You can customize the shimmer effect by providing parameters to the `shimmerEffect` modifier:

 ```swift
 Text("Hello, Customized Shimmer!")